Measurement of the Z boson differential production cross section using its invisible decay mode (Z $\to$ $\nu\bar{\nu}$) in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Signal extraction

 Uncertainties assigned to processes estimated from simulation include the uncertainties in the efficiency of the \PQb jet veto, which are estimated to be 3.0 (1.0)\% for the top quark (diboson) background.
 A systematic uncertainty of 10\% is included in the top quark background normalization from the modeling of the top quark $\pt$ distribution~\cite{Czakon:2017wor,Khachatryan:2016mnb}.
 Systematic uncertainties of 10 and 20\% are included in the normalizations of the top quark~\cite{Khachatryan:2015uqb} and diboson backgrounds~\cite{Khachatryan:2016txa,Khachatryan:2016tgp}, respectively, to account for the uncertainties in their cross sections in the relevant kinematic phase space.
-A systematic uncertainty of 20\% is also used to account for the rate of the $\Zlljets$ process.
+A systematic uncertainty of 20\% is also used to account for the rate of the $\Zlljets$ process, which constitutes less than 0.4\% of the total background since this process can only arise in events where the charged lepton is either not reconstructed or falls outside the detector acceptance.
+The uncertainty in the measurement of the integrated luminosity of 2.5\%~\cite{CMS-PAS-LUM-17-001} is assigned to all simulation-based processes.
+The jet energy scale uncertainties are less than 3\% for jets within the tracker acceptance and reach up to 6\% for those outside.
+The uncertainty in the momenta of jets is then propagated to $\ptmiss$ by varying the momenta of each jet within its uncertainty and recomputing $\ptmiss$~\cite{Sirunyan:2019kia}.
+The resulting uncertainty due to jet/$\ptmiss$ momentum scale is calculated to be 4\%.
 Finally, an uncertainty in the QCD multijet background of 50--150\% is assigned to cover differences in the jet response and the statistical uncertainty in the extrapolation from the CR to the SR. These uncertainties are summarized in Table~\ref{tab:systematics_backgrounds}.

+A cross-check unfolding method was performed, where the background contributions were estimated through a likelihood fit and were subtracted from the data.
+The alternative unfolding procedure consists of performing a least-squares fit with optional Tikhonov regularization \cite{Tikhonov:1963}, as implemented in the TUnfold software package \cite{Schmitt:2012kp}.
+The results from this method agree very well with the standard procedure.